badabing2005/PixelFlasher/README.md

     - SIDELOAD - Expected file type .zip
 Select the appropriate flash options.
 **Note:** For Tensor devices (Pixel 6 or newer devices) When `Flash to both slots` option is selected, Pixelflasher flashes each slot individually to overcome a Google bug that fails with the option `--slot=all`

+## Translations

+PixelFlasher currently includes French and Spanish translations, which were created using online translation tools.
+While these translations are functional, they may contain inaccuracies or awkward phrasing.

+### Contributing Translations

+If you'd like to help improve existing translations or add support for a new language:

+- Use `locale\en\LC_MESSAGES\pixelflasher.po` as your template for translation.
+- Submit your corrections or new language translations as a pull request.

+### Translation Limitations

+Please note the following about translations in PixelFlasher:

+- Not all strings are translated; some will never be translated while others may be added in the future.
+- Standard output (stdout) and console logs will never be translated.
+- UI sizes and positions may be disrupted by languages that require more space (or much less space) for text elements - these UI adjustments won't be made to accommodate different languages.

+Your help improving translations is greatly appreciated!

 ## Credits